The World at Large Lyrics

 You said that you did, but you didn't understand

-But my thoughts were so loud I couldn't hear my mouth
+My thoughts were so loud I couldn't hear my mouth

-My thoughts were so loud, I couldn't hear my mouth
+My thoughts were so loud I couldn't hear my mouth

 I'm surprised more people haven't noticed the connection between this song and Float On.
 The World At Large literally flows right into Float On.
 They even have the same chords.
 The guitar part in the chorus of Float On is played on a loop in this song at a slower speed.
 I think the two sentiments in each song are connected.
 Maybe he's a drifter and he's not sure what he wants, but deep down he knows everything will be alright.